hphelion/documentation/commercial/GA1/commercial.services-volume-fibre.md

 The Fibre Channel Zone Manager allows FC SAN Zone/Access control management in conjunction with Fibre Channel block storage.
 OpenStack Cinder supports the auto-zoning functionality from Icehouse release.

 HP Helion OpenStack&reg; 1.1 supports Brocade FC Zone Manager.
 Block Storage (Cinder) needs to be configured to enable auto-zoning using Brocade FC Zone Manager.
-The following section describes the type of configuration:

-1. Add Brocade Zone Manager configuration to` cinder.config`
+The following section describes the procedure to add Brocade Zone Manager configuration to` cinder.config`

-2. Configure HP 3PAR Storeserv as storage backend with Brocade Zone Manager.
-3. Configure HP Storevirtual as storage backend with Brocade Zone Manager.
+Caution:

+Please do follow recommended steps to configure HP 3PAR and HP Storevirtual as storage backend.
+Please do not modify any other file directly under hp_passthrough for HP 3PAR and HP Storevirtual integration.
+For more details refer step 5.
+Please strongly adhere to json format depicted in section .
+Otherwise, it might cause failure of update cloud.
+Please do not touch any other files in /tripleo/hp_passthrough/ folder.
+Please create file with prefix  as "overcloud" .

 <!----